yeungadrian/aurora/README.md

 2. Use financial models on real life data with interactive application

 - Fastapi backend
-    - Data is stored as parquet files (compressed files)
-    - Avoiding databases for now as the focus is on building models
     - Standard fastapi code structure based loosely on https://fastapi.tiangolo.com/project-generation/
     - Only integration tests: cover all endpoints, allows to see if refactoring has changed calculations accidently
 - Streamlit front end